MakeSchool-Tutorials/MakeSchoolNotes-Swift/P11-Search/content.md

     }
 >

-Run your App.
+Run your app.
 Pretty nice, eh?
 Although the search works well, the user experience can always be better.
-Let's improve the situation:
+Let's improve it:

-##The State Machine
+#The State Machine

 When the `Dashboard` is presented we want to revert to `.DefaultMode`.